TheGeekOnSkates/jsforth/README.md

 This is a Forth implementation in Javascript, with a REPL using [xterm.js](https://xtermjs.org/).
 It started out as a student's college assignment; it only took a few hours to throw together, so it's still very much a "work in progress".
 That said, it is pretty darn cool!
 See manual.html for the list of supported words, known bugs, and other fun stuff.
+You can [try it here](https://geekonskates.com/apps/jsforth/).

+## Change log

+* Version 0.2: Added variables, constants, a memory map, and over 3 dozen new words
+* Version 0.1: Initial release; it had if/then, do/loop, : and ; and about a dozen other words.